Skip to content

 Employers may not accommodate the flexible work patterns required for caring responsibilities.
 It can be hard to plan the use of statutory holidays around inflexible work schedules.

 Some jobs carry a higher cancer risk.
-For example, people whose work means they could be exposed to asbestos, silica dust or UV rays from the sun are at higher risk.
+For example, people are at higher risk if their work means they could be exposed to asbestos, silica dust or UV rays from the sun.
 Four in 100 UK cancer cases are linked to work-related exposures.4

 Mental health crises or conditions are often unsupported at work, unlike physical illnesses.
 They can even be caused by work or made worse by work.
 Poor mental health costs UK employers £51 billion a year.5 Yet for every £1 spent on supporting the mental health and wellbeing of their workforce, there is a return of nearly £5 in increased productivity.5